BYD Auto: Philippines

+In the Philippines, BYD partnered with Ayala Corporation to distribute BYD passenger electric cars in the country since August 2023.

 India

 BYD entered the Indian automotive sector in 2016 as a battery and bus chassis supplier to Olectra Greenwich Ltd. Its manufacturing operations are based in the Sriperumbudur plant, Tamil Nadu.
 BYD started assembling electric passenger vehicles through a semi-knock down arrangement in low volume in 2022.
 The models assembled are the fleet-oriented e6 since September 2022 and the Atto 3 since November 2022.

 In July 2023, investment plans to produce cars in India were cancelled due to scrutiny from the Indian government, citing security concerns.
 BYD Auto had previously planned to invest US$1 billion with a local joint venture partner, Megha Engineering, with production targeted to begin in 2025.

+Bangladesh

+BYD entered the Bangladeshi market in partnership with CG Runners by debuting their BYD Seal in March 2024.
+Since then, they've been launching more car models such as the Atto 3.

+In March 2026, Runners Automobile PLC, in a disclosure to the Dhaka Stock Exchange, revealed that the company signed a deal with BYD to manufacture BYD EVs in Bangladesh at Bhaluka, Mymensingh District.

 Pakistan

 BYD entered the Pakistani automotive market in August 2024 with the launch of the Atto 3, Seal, and Sealion 6 models.
 In addition, BYD has announced plans to establish a car production plant in Port Qasim, Karachi under a joint venture with Mega Motors, a subsidiary of Hub Power Company, Pakistan's largest independent power producer.
 The facility is projected to be completed in the first half of 2026.